Fundamentals Of Listening

 make a friend - and possibly, an ally.

 - Arguing is for fools – This age old advice will be forever true.
 No-one wins an argument.
 At best, the dominant party will suffer serious resentment.
 At worst, violence ensues with resultant damage to limb, property, and life.
 It can be a tough call to quit arguing.
-The Eastern Sage Confucius admitted he was sixty years of age before he learned not to argue.
+Eastern Sage Confucius admitted he was sixty years of age before he learned not to argue.

 Being one of the most abused fundamentals of listening, it is reasonable to reckon the earlier one learns not to argue, the sooner one's relationships will improve.

-- Intelligent discussion achieves positive results - Reciprocal listening is the only way to resolve disputes.
+- Intelligent discussion achieves positive results - Reciprocal listening is the one and only way to resolve disputes.
 Even if one is ‘Right’ within the law, let alone a mundane situation, a ‘win’ can leave simmering resentment to ferment and explode when least expected.

 - Listening makes the speaker feel valued - You know yourself how you feel when someone has actually understood and fed your thoughts and feelings back to you in terms that you, in return, have understood that they did in fact understand what you were saying.